-PimSconeZoneTable is a table that contains information about scoped zones.
-There is one table per PimNode.
-This table is used to check whether various control messages are allowed to be send or accepted on specific interfaces 2.
+PimScopeZoneTable is a table that contains information about scoped zones.
+There is one such table per PimNode.
+This table is used to check whether various control messages are allowed to be sent or accepted a specific network interface .

-By default, the PimScopeZoneTable is empty; i.e., there are no scoping restrictions.
+By default, PimScopeZoneTable is empty; i.e., there are no scoping zone restrictions.